x8c8r/diversity-wools/README.md

 Copy and paste commands from any of the files(except for diversity_final) Edit colors and text. (eg. instead of red_wool, change it to white_wool)

+# How to install:
+Go to your world's folder. (press win + r, type %appdata%, go to .minecraft/saves, and you will find your world name) Copy the folder in Datapacks folder in your world's folder.
+When you need to execute checking for wool - type /function(without slash in command block) fl1p:diversity_wool. (eg. /function fl1p:diversity_lime)

 @Fl1pNatic on twitter.
 fl1pnatic.github.com